Last Modified October 31, 2023

-For an overview of the CIL process, please see our CIL charging process flowchart (67kb PDF) or watch this short CIL charging process video on Youtube here.
+For an overview of the CIL process, please see our CIL charging process flowchart (67kb PDF) or watch a short CIL charging process video on Youtube.

 Please use the Planning Portal to download CIL forms and for further guidance.

 An explanation of the CIL process is

 1. Determine whether a development is CIL liable

 In order for the council to identify whether your development is liable for CIL, you must send us an Additional Information form (Form 1).

 The CIL guidance note on the planning portal will help you to complete this form.

 If your application is CIL liable, please provide floor plans showing how the floorspace has been calculated, as this will help us process your application more efficiently.
 This should include existing (where appropriate) and proposed plans.
 If an existing building is to be demolished (or partly retained) please provide the floor plans so we can include existing floorspace in the CIL calculation.
 Please note that only relevant buildings that have been in lawful use (for at least six months within the last three years) can be considered for the purpose of calculating CIL.

 If a Form 1: Additional Information is not received, the Council will calculate the CIL charge based on the information available.
 We cannot deduct any existing floor space without a Form 1 as we will have no information on the previous use of the building/s.